3 Memory and Allocators

 defer allocator.free(input);

-3.2.7 Arena allocator
+3.3.7 Arena allocator

 The ArenaAllocator() is an allocator object that takes a child allocator as input.
 The idea behind the ArenaAllocator() in Zig is similar to the concept of “arenas” in the programming language Go5.
 It is an allocator object that allows you to allocate memory as many times you want, but free all memory only once.
 In other words, if you have, for example, called 5 times the method alloc() of an ArenaAllocator() object, you can free all the memory you allocated over these 5 calls at once, by simply calling the deinit() method of the same ArenaAllocator() object.

 If you give, for example, a GeneralPurposeAllocator() object as input to the ArenaAllocator() constructor, like in the example below, then, the allocations you perform with alloc() will actually be made with the underlying object GeneralPurposeAllocator() that was passed.
 So, with an arena allocator, any new memory you ask for is allocated by the child allocator.
-The only thing that an arena allocator really do is helping you to free all the memory you allocated multiple times with just a single command.
+The only thing that an arena allocator really does is help you to free all the memory you allocated multiple times with just a single command.
 In the example below, I called alloc() 3 times.
-So, if I did not used an arena allocator, then, I would need to call free() 3 times to free all the allocated memory.
+So, if I did not use an arena allocator, then, I would need to call free() 3 times to free all the allocated memory.

 var gpa = std.heap.GeneralPurposeAllocator(.{}){};